 Operating under the umbrella of the Harrisburg Symphony is the Harrisburg Symphony Youth Orchestra, founded in 1953 and one of the oldest youth symphonies in the country.
 There are three ensembles in the program: the Harrisburg Symphony Youth Orchestra for high school age musicians, the Junior Youth String Orchestra for middle school age musicians, and the Elementary String Orchestra for elementary musicians.
 All ensembles perform twice each year at the Forum and at Strawberry Square in downtown Harrisburg.
 Gregory Woodbridge, Associate Conductor of the Harrisburg Symphony, is Music Director of the Youth Symphony.
 Krista Kriel is conductor of the Junior Youth Strings, and Nelson Rodriguez-Parada is conductor of the Elementary String Orchestra.

 The Harrisburg Symphony is governed by a 31-member Board of Directors.
-The current Board Chairman is Stephen MacDonald.
+The current Board Chair is Patricia Ferris.
 The Symphony is enthusiastically supported in its fundraising efforts by the Harrisburg Symphony Society under the direction of its president, Amy Black.

 1930: The Juilliard Foundation of New York City hires Jacques Jolas, a local piano instructor, to organize the Harrisburg Symphony Orchestra.
 George King Raudenbush is the founding Music Director.

 March 19, 1931: The Harrisburg Symphony Orchestra performs its inaugural concert at William Penn High School.

 Fall 1931: The HSO moves to the Forum Auditorium.

 1950: Edwin MacAurthur is named Music Director of the HSO and serves for 24 years.